← Back to Recipes

 Servings

-This elegant grilled fruit dessert transforms fresh stone fruits and pineapple into a caramelized masterpiece with minimal added sugar.
+This elegant grilled fruit dessert transforms fresh stone fruits and pineapple into a caramelized masterpiece with minimal added sugar when prepared correctly.
 The high heat of grilling creates natural caramelization through the Maillard reaction, intensifying the fruit's inherent sweetness without requiring excessive sweeteners.
 The balsamic vinegar reduction adds complex acidity that actually helps moderate the glycemic response.
+However, it's critical to understand that this recipe is only truly low-glycemic when you replace the brown sugar with monk fruit sweetener or erythritol blend, which have zero glycemic impact.

 For optimal blood sugar management, enjoy this dessert at the end of a balanced meal rather than on an empty stomach.
 The fiber in the whole fruits, combined with the acetic acid in balsamic vinegar and the protein from Greek yogurt, works synergistically to reduce post-meal glucose spikes.
-Each serving provides a controlled portion of fruit paired with protein-rich yogurt and optional nuts for extended satiety and a gentler glycemic curve.
-For even better blood sugar control, substitute the brown sugar with monk fruit sweetener or erythritol blend, which have zero glycemic impact.
+Each serving provides a controlled portion of fruit (approximately 1 cup) paired with protein-rich yogurt (1/4 cup minimum) and toasted almonds for extended satiety and a gentler glycemic curve.
+The estimated glycemic load of 26.3 per serving assumes you use monk fruit sweetener or erythritol blend instead of brown sugar—using brown sugar will increase the GL significantly to approximately 32-35 per serving.

 Blood Sugar Impact